stappersg/vBook/src/ref/vSL/api/fn::global::dkim.md

 <div group="sign" id="sign-Args" class="tabcontent">

 * `selector`         - the DNS selector to expose the public key & for the verifier
-* `private_key` - the private key to sign the mail, associated with the public key in the `selector._domainkey.sdid` DNS record
+* `private_key`      - the private key to sign the mail, associated with the public key in the `selector._domainkey.sdid` DNS record.
-* `headers_field` - list of headers to sign
+* `headers_field`    - list of headers to sign.
-* `canonicalization` - the canonicalization algorithm to use (ex: "simple/relaxed")
+* `canonicalization` - the canonicalization algorithm to use. (ex: "simple/relaxed")

 </div>